-In order to deny relief for protection under VAWA, HABC and the privately owned/managed sites will provide the individual requesting relief with a written request for documentation of abuse.
-If the individual fails to provide the documentation within 14 working days from the date of receipt, or such longer time as HABC and the privately owned/managed sites may allow, HABC and the privately owned/managed sites may deny relief for protection under VAWA.
+To deny relief for protection under VAWA, HABC and the privately owned/managed sites will provide the individual requesting relief with a written request for documentation of abuse.
+If the individual fails to provide the documentation within 14 working days from the date of receipt, or such longer time as HABC and the privately owned/managed sites may allow, HABC and the privately owned/managed sites may allow, HABC and the privately owned/managed sites may deny relief for protection under VAWA.